-\Eco 201 Economic Concepts I (Macroeconomics) 3 credit hours An introduction to the functions of an economic system with an emphasis on income determination and government policy.
+Eco 201 Economic Concepts I (Macroeconomics)

+An introduction to the functions of an economic system with an emphasis on income determination and government policy.

-\Eco 202 Economic Concepts II (Microeconomics)
+Eco 202 Economic Concepts II (Microeconomics)

 An introduction to the functions of an economic system with an emphasis on decision-making by individuals and firms in a market economy.